Cloud Computing

 • Complexity: Managing and integrating multiple cloud environments can be challenging, often requiring advanced technical expertise and additional tools.

-• Data transfer costs: Moving data between public and private clouds can result in additional costs, particularly when transferring large amounts of data.
+• Data transfer costs: Moving data between public and private clouds can incur additional costs, particularly when transferring large amounts of data.

 Infrastructure as a Service (IaaS)

 IaaS is the most fundamental cloud service model, providing virtualised computing resources over the Internet.
 It offers scalable and on-demand infrastructure, such as virtual machines (VMs), storage, and networking.
-With IaaS, users can quickly deploy and manage their virtual infrastructure without the need for costly physical hardware or data centre space.
+With IaaS, users can quickly deploy and manage their virtual infrastructure without needing costly physical hardware or data centre space.

 Examples of IaaS providers: